Paulson02/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Write a script that encodes and decodes text using the rot13
+Create a script that creates a new global variable